Tukudeka: History

 The Tukudeka's traditional homelands were along the Salmon River in the Sawtooth Mountains, as well as southern Montana, and Yellowstone in Wyoming.
 Europeans first entered their territory in 1824.
 American and British trappers hunted beavers in the 1840s.
 In 1860, gold was discovered, and non-native prospectors flooded the region.

 In the 1860s, Indian agents estimated the Tukudeka and Lemhi Shoshone, to be 1,200.

 In 1879 five Chinese miners were killed near Loon Creek.
-Despite a complete lack of evidence, the Tukudeka were blamed for the murders, and the US Cavalry attacked the tribe in what would be called the Sheepeater War.
+Despite a lack of evidence, the Tukudeka were blamed for the murders, and the US Cavalry attacked the tribe in what would be called the Sheepeater War.
 Fifty-one Tukudeka were captured and relocated to the Fort Hall Reservation.